-We are offering up to \$1,100,000,000 in any combination of four classes of shares of our common stock, Class A shares, Class D shares, Class I shares and Class T shares, in this offering.
-We are offering \$1,000,000,000 in shares of our common stock to the public in the primary offering at a purchase price per share that is equal to the estimated NAV per share of each class of our common stock of \$23.19 as of December 31, 2017.
+We are offering up to \$990,000,000 in any combination of three classes of shares of our common stock, Class A shares, Class I shares and Class T shares, in this offering.
+We are offering \$895,000,000 in shares of our common stock to the public in the primary offering at a purchase price per share that is equal to the estimated NAV per share of each class of our common stock as of December 31, 2017 of \$23.19.
 The share classes have different upfront selling commissions and dealer manager fees and different ongoing stockholder servicing fees, all of which are paid by our advisor.
-We are also offering \$100,000,000 in any combination of shares of our common stock to our stockholders pursuant to our distribution reinvestment plan at a price of \$23.19 per share.
-See "Estimated Value Per Share of Our Common Stock" in Supplement No. 1 hereto.
+We are also offering \$95,000,000 in any combination of shares of our common stock to our stockholders pursuant to our distribution reinvestment plan at a price of \$23.19 per share, which is equal to the estimated NAV per Class A share as of December 31, 2017.
 Our board of directors may, from time to time, in its sole and absolute discretion, change the price at which we offer shares to the public in the primary offering or pursuant to our distribution reinvestment plan to reflect changes in our estimated NAV per share, changes in applicable law and other factors that our board of directors deems relevant.
 Going forward, we intend to determine an updated estimated NAV per share every year as of a date on or about the last day of our fiscal year, or more frequently, in the sole discretion of our board of directors, and intend to disclose that updated estimated NAV per share in our annual report on Form 10-K or a current report on Form 8-K that we file with the SEC.
 If we determine to change the price at which we offer shares, we do not anticipate that we will do so more frequently than quarterly.
 We reserve the right to reallocate the shares of common stock we are offering between the primary offering and our distribution reinvestment plan.
 This is a best efforts offering, which means that our dealer manager for this offering, will use its best efforts to sell our shares of common stock, but is not required to sell any specific amount of shares.